codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 ### Configure annotation to display for build
 Configure an annotation as the display annotation for a build by adding the `display` attribute to the pipeline workflow.
 When you have large numbers of builds per pipeline, display annotations help group related builds for easy viewing and filtering.

 For example, annotate builds by environments by configuring the `display` attribute set to `ENV`.
-All builds for that pipeline display the `ENV` annotation set to whatever environment the build ran on.
-You can filter the Builds list to view builds by various environments.
+You can filter the Builds list by `annotations` and `ENV` values to view builds by their environments.

 **Before you begin**
 * Add at least one annotation to the pipeline